-Even before assuming any specific functional form for the recovery function $z$, the PDE \eqref{eq:pricing-pde} is non-linear due to the presence of the minimum operator around the unknown function $v$ and its spatial partial derivative $v_s$.
-To the best of our knowledge, problem \eqref{eq:pricing-pde} does not admit a general analytical solution due to this non-linearity, see \citet{Piterbarg2015}.
+Even before assuming any specific functional form for the recovery functions $z_1$ and $z_2$, the PDE \eqref{eq:pricing-pde} is non-linear due to the presence of the minimum operator around the unknown function $v$ and its spatial partial derivative $v_s$.
+To the best of our knowledge, problem \eqref{eq:pricing-pde} does not admit a general analytical solution due to this non-linearity \citep[see also][for a discussion]{Piterbarg2015}.